Inspiaaa/HCoroutines/README.md

 - `CoProcessMode.Physics` = run in physics frames.
 - `CoProcessMode.Inherit` = inherit the process mode from the parent coroutine.

 This option is also available for other coroutine types, e.g. `ParallelCoroutine`.
 By default, coroutines **inherit** the process mode from their parents.
 If a coroutine has no parent, it defaults to `CoProcessMode.Normal`.
-This means that if you have a `ParallelCoroutine` that sets its process mode to `Physics`, all its child coroutines that are run in parallel will also run in physics frames (provided that they have their mode set to `Inherit`).
+This means that if you have a `ParallelCoroutine` that sets its process mode to `Physics`, all its child coroutines will also run in physics frames (provided that they have their mode set to `Inherit`).

 The useful `Co` class also exposes the `processMode` parameter when creating coroutines: